leangjia/blender_docs/manual/render/cycles/render_settings/performance.rst

    performing other tasks in Blender.

+.. _render_cycles_settings_perfomance_viewport:

 Viewport
 ========

-Start Resolution
-   Resolution to start rendering preview at, progressively increase it to the full viewport size.

-Viewport Resolution
 Pixel Size
    Option to control the resolution for viewport rendering.
    Allows you to speed up viewport rendering, which is especially useful for displays with high DPI.

+Start Pixels
+   Resolution to start rendering preview at, progressively increase it to the full viewport size.

+Denoising Start Sample
+   Sample to start :ref:`denoising <render-cycles-settings-viewport-denoising>` at.